Mike Tanier's Combine Notebook, Day 2: D.K. Metcalf and the Superhero Receivers

 If you think Metcalf is just some Instagram model and workout warrior, you're wrong.
 He is an excellent football player as well.
 He has great hands, is impossible to jam on the line, knows how to fake out a defender and gets the job done as a blocker.

-Metcalf's father, Terrence, was an offensive lineman for Ole Miss and for the Chicago Bears.
-Uncle Eric was an up-the-middle rusher for the Browns and a standout run 'n' shoot receiver for the Falcons (there's a long story there).
-His grandfather Terry was one of the great all-purpose rusher-receivers of the 1970s.

-None of the elder Metcalfs was an athletic marvel quite like D.K.
+Metcalf's father, Terrence, was an offensive lineman for Ole Miss and for the Chicago Bears and Terrance wasn't an athletic marvel quite like D.K.
 But Terrence shaped his son into both a student of the game and someone willing to pay the price in the workout facility.

 "It's like having a cheat sheet on life," D.K. said of his father's influence.
 "He taught me that your hard work is always going to get noticed somewhere.
 If it's not getting noticed early, somebody's going to notice along the line."